-GoalsThe purpose of this study is to understand the perceptions of Nebraskan landowners in regards to ERC and ERC management, and the ways participation-based incentives influence the scale of management of Nebraska Game and Parks Commission cost-share programs which remove ERC, to identify where these programs are succeeding at their conservation goals and where improvements can be made.
+GoalsThe purpose of this study is to understand the perceptions of Nebraskan landowners in regards to ERC and ERC management, and the ways participation-based incentives influence the scale of cost-share programs to remove ERC to identify where these programs are succeeding at their conservation goals and where improvements can be made.

-In November of 2017, surveys were distributed to 2,262 people who owned land in rural Nebraska, asking questions about the perception of Eastern Redcedar and prescribed fire management.
-Data collection was completed in January 2018 and analysis and write-up is currently underway.
-Results show that landowners prefer smaller scales of management, even given cost-share program incentives that cover the entire monetary cost, and the amount of land that is preferred to be managed is more influenced by restrictions to land use before, during, and after management.
-Analysis and write-up of data from the 2015 - 2016 NASIS survey and the 2016 Fire Chief survey is also in progress.
-Results from these surveys show that cedar is seen as a problem by more landowners in the central areas of the state rather than the east or west, and that fire departments in Nebraska agree more with using prescribed fire for range management than for livestock production, even though the two are directly linked.
+In November 2017, surveys were distributed to 2,262 land owners in rural Nebraska, inquiring about their perception of ERC and prescribed fire management.
+Data collection was completed in January 2018, analysis and write-up is underway.
+Landowners prefer smaller scales of management, even given cost-share program incentives that cover the entire monetary cost, and that the amount of land that they prefer to manage is more influenced by restrictions to land use before, during, and after management than by management cost.
+Analysis of data from the 2015 - 2016 NASIS survey and the 2016 Fire Chief survey has been completed and write-up of the results is in progress.
+Results from these surveys indicate that cedar is seen as a problem by more landowners in the central areas of the state and that fire departments in Nebraska agree more with using prescribed fire for range management than for livestock production, even though the two are directly linked.